the-lab-guy/mylang/README.md

 	+ Logical XOR.
 Performs a bitwise XOR operation on the two values at the top of the stack and replaces them with the result.
 - `NOT`
 	+ Logical NOT - One's Complement.
 Performs a bitwise NOT operation on the value at the top of the Stack and replaces it with the result.

+### Control Flow
+- `HALT`
+	+ End program execution and return control to the operating system.
+- `JUMP.EQ.0 label_name`
+	+ If the value on top of the Stack is zero, then program execution continues from the instruction after label_name
+- `JUMP.GT.0 label_name`
+	+ If the value on top of the Stack is positive, then program execution continues from the instruction after label_name
+- `JUMP.LT.0 label_name`
+	+ If the value on top of the Stack is negative, then program execution continues from the instruction after label_name
+- `JUMP.NE.0 label_name`
+	+ If the value on top of the Stack is _NOT_ zero, then program execution continues from the instruction after label_name

 - `IF ...
 THEN ...
 ELSE`
 	+ __TODO__
 - `REPEAT ...
 UNTIL`